splay-project-v2/splay/README.md

 To submit job, you can use the splayweb (not finish) or use cli_client contenaire :
-`docker run -it splay_terminal` and you can now excecute some lua scripts on this terminal
+`docker run -it splay_terminal` and you can now excecute some lua scripts on this terminal.

+To tests the all stuff run `test_cyclon` (Will kill/remove all your docker images)

 ## Improve TODO

+## Major change Idea